-The anthropology program at Transylvania provides students with a broad base for understanding and interpreting human action in a variety of prehistorical, historical and contemporary contexts.
-The major has great appeal to students who are interested in how other people live, have a curiosity about where humans came from and would like to learn more about the past than is found in history books.
+An anthropology degree at Transylvania University in Lexington, Kentucky, provides students with a broad base for understanding and interpreting human action in a variety of prehistorical, historical and contemporary contexts.
+The anthropology major has great appeal to students who are interested in how other people live, have a curiosity about where humans came from and would like to learn more about the past than is found in history books.

 As the comparative, cross-cultural study of human experience and behavior, anthropology is typically divided into four subfields—cultural anthropology, archaeology, physical anthropology and linguistics.
 Transylvania’s program emphasizes cultural anthropology and archaeology and features course subjects that range from human origins and evolution to religion, gender studies, underwater archaeology and Latin American prehistory, among others.

 Anthropology students at Transylvania have opportunities for many out-of-class learning experiences, including the chance to do research with professors in the program.
 Chris Begley, associate professor of anthropology, has taken students to Honduras, Suriname, Guyana, Peru, Iceland, Spain, Albania and elsewhere, involving students in his ongoing research in Croatia, Honduras and Suriname.